kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

    ```
    As a last step, the authors have a direct mapping one can easily have from $Q_{SPARQL}$ to a SQL query $Q_{SQL}$.

 Interesting comparison.
+There is some intuition for why one would be interested in the effectiveness of
+query generation through an ontology because one of the well-known
+pre-LLM text-to-SQL papers [ATHENA](https://www.vldb.org/pvldb/vol9/p1209-saha.pdf) did something similar.
+Instead of SPARQL they had another query language over an ontology called Ontology Query Language, which
+was then mapped to SQL.
 Results are even more interesting.
 The authors categories their 43 questions into
 4 quadrants based on 2 dimensions:
 - Low vs high question complexity: questions that require only simple projections
 are low complexity, vs those that require aggregations or math functions are high complexity.